Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: CI Performance Tables

+The $CPr$ and $\tilde{\epsilon}_R$ performance across the $p^*$ range is given in Tables \ref{tab:CIperf1} and \ref{tab:CIperf2}.
+Shown is the performance of each CI estimator at a selection of sample sizes of interest.
 The Wald, Wilson and Agresti-Coull methods perform similarly for a given $n\text{-}p^*$ combination, as shown in Table \ref{tab:CIperf1}.
-The $CPr$ and $\epsilon_R$ values of the Clopper-Pearson slightly exceed the desired limits, but overall, the performance is quite reasonable.
+The $CPr$ and $\tilde{\epsilon}_R$ values of the Clopper-Pearson slightly exceed the desired limits, but overall, the performance is quite reasonable.